openrewrite/rewrite-docs/tutorials/authoring-declarative-yaml-recipes.md

 {% endtab %}
 {% endtabs %}

-Run `mvn rewrite:fix` or `gradlew rewriteFix` to apply the transformation to project A. Source files referencing the old package will be updated.
+Run `mvn rewrite:run` or `gradlew rewriteRun` to apply the transformation to project A. Source files referencing the old package will be updated.
 Sources that were part of the com.yourorg.foo package will also be moved to directories corresponding to the new package name.

 ## Updating Downstream Projects